Skip to main content

 Permissions are required to call methods in the Community API portion of the Root APIs.
 The events in the Community API are not gated by permissions; you can subscribe to any of them without additional permissions.

 The table below lists the types where permissions are needed.
-Note that methods within the same type may require different permissions; for example, CommunityMemberBanClient.create requires CreateBan while CommunityMemberBanClient.delete requires ManageBans.
+Note that methods within the same type may require different permissions; for example, CommunityMemberBanClient.create requires createBan while CommunityMemberBanClient.delete requires manageBans.

 Types that require permissions for use